 Design your web pages with color-blind people in mind and don’t make color the only means of conveying information.
 For example, if you make link anchors colored to stand out from the rest of the text, don’t rely solely on color and underline them as well.
 However, don’t underline any other text that doesn’t provide a link, so as not to mislead users.

 Instructions for user inputs

-Search boxes, web forms, captchas and other fields that require user input should be provided by labels and guidances.
+Search boxes, web forms, captchas, and other fields that require user input should be provided with labels and guidance.

 Input error identification

-Users with visual and motor impairments find it hard or impossible to use mouse and touchscreen, and often a keyboard is the solution.
+Users with visual and motor impairments find it hard or impossible to use a mouse and touchscreen, and often a keyboard is a solution.
 Make sure your whole website can be operated and navigated with the keyboard only.
 Also, avoid timed keystrokes.

 User controls for time-limited content